cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 - Ensure it is visible
 - Ensure it is not readonly
 - Ensure it is not disabled
-- Ensure it is not animation
+- Ensure it is not animating
 - Ensure it is not covered
 - Fire the event at a descendent